NikolasNeofytou/new_website/README.md

 6. Use `/labpartners.html` to post or search for lab partners.
 7. Visit `/register.html` to sign in with LinkedIn, IEEE, or your site profile using your university ID and password.
 8. From the login page, follow the sign-up link to `/signup.html` and create a student profile with a chosen password.
+9. After logging in, visit `/profile.html` to view or edit your information using the React interface.
    If `npm run fetch-papers` fails, you can manually place PDFs inside the `papers/` directory so they appear on the Past Papers page.